-When the World Wide Web was introduced in the early 1990s, the goal was to provide people with a medium for publishing content on the Internet, in the form of Web sites.
+When the World Wide Web was introduced in the early 1990s, the goal was to provide people with a medium for publishing content and services on the Internet, in the form of Web sites.
 From a technical standpoint, the medium was designed as a new generic software layer running on top of the original Internet infrastructure, i.e. the TCP and IP protocols and the Domain Name System (DNS).
 From the outset, the medium was made up of a set of core mechanisms for formatting content (HTML), fetching content over the Internet (HTTP), and linking documents (URL).
 Over the years, these core mechanisms have been enhanced.
 They have also been completed by various innovative mechanisms (such as CSS, JavaScript, and SSL), which in turn have also been enhanced.

-When the Frogans project was started in 1999, the goal was also to provide people with a medium for publishing content on the Internet.
+When the Frogans project was started in 1999, the goal was also to provide people with a medium for publishing content and services on the Internet.
 From a technical standpoint, this medium was also designed as a new generic software layer running on top of the original Internet infrastructure.
 However, this medium was not meant for publishing Web sites but Frogans sites, a new kind of site founded upon a different format.
-This format was conceived to enable end users to explore and interact with online content in a simpler and more secure way.
+This format was conceived to enable end users to explore and interact with online content and services in a simpler and more secure way.

-This new medium was intended to be complementary to the World Wide Web for publishing content on the Internet, and not to replace it, just like instant messaging was not intended to and did not replace E-mail as a medium for exchanging messages on the Internet.
+This new medium was intended to be complementary to the World Wide Web for publishing content and services on the Internet, and not to replace it, just like instant messaging was not intended to replace and did not replace E-mail as a medium for exchanging messages on the Internet.

-From the beginning, the philosophy behind the development of the Frogans project was fundamentally different from that of the World Wide Web.
-The philosophy of the Frogans project was built around the fact that typical end users have very limited technical knowledge and no time or desire to increase their technical skills.
+From the beginning, the philosophy behind the design and development of the new medium was fundamentally different from that of the World Wide Web.
+This philosophy was built around the fact that typical end users have very limited technical knowledge and have neither the time nor the desire to increase their technical skills.
 In this philosophy, end users should not be dominated by the technology they are using.
-They should not be required to develop their technical knowledge in order to have full control over aspects of the technology that can directly impact their lives.
+They should not be required to expand their technical knowledge in order to have full control over aspects of the technology that can directly impact their lives.
 End users' interests should always take center stage, and not the technology.
-Finally, the extra design and development efforts this entails should not be a valid reason for failing to comply with this philosophy.
+Finally, the extra design and development efforts this entails when creating the technology should not be a valid reason for failing to comply with this philosophy.

-Given the complexity and variety of technical subjects involved in a medium for publishing content on the Internet, the technology making up the new medium, i.e. the Frogans technology, was bound to include multiple components, such as those for managing the format, addressing system, and browsing of Frogans sites.
-In order to comply with the philosophy of the Frogans project, a prerequisite was for these components to fit together as a coherent whole.
-Therefore a new paradigm, different from that of the World Wide Web, was used.
-In this paradigm, all these components had to be complementary and inseparable, and they had to be designed, developed, and released under the coordination of a single authority.
+Given the complexity and variety of technical subjects involved in a medium for publishing content and services on the Internet, the technology making up the new medium, i.e. the Frogans technology, was bound to include multiple components, such as those for managing the format, addressing system, and browsing of Frogans sites.
+In order to comply with the philosophy behind the new medium, a prerequisite was that these components fit together as a coherent whole.
+To meet this prerequisite, a new paradigm was used, different from that of the World Wide Web.
+In this new paradigm, all these components had to be complementary and inseparable, and they had to be designed, developed, and released under the coordination of a single authority.